MoazHassan2022/CONNECT-IT-Solutions/README.md

   <br>
   If any admin wants to answer a ticket, he can assign it to him and discuss with the client and send him answers.
   <br>
-  If the client finds that his problem is solved, he can close it and the problem will be in solved tickets and has its answer.
+  If the client finds that his problem is solved, he can close it and the problem will be moved to the solved tickets and has its answer.
   <br>
   This website is developed in React js for the frontend and in Node js for the backend using MongoDB for the database.